Cassandra Lee Morris: Anime and cartoon voice-overs

 While in New York, she got involved in voice acting at 4Kids Entertainment and NYAV Post with English parts in anime dubs.
-Her first ever anime role was in Magical Doremi, and her first anime television role was with Yu-Gi-Oh!
+Her first ever anime role was in Magical DoReMi, and her first anime television role was with Yu-Gi-Oh!
 GX where she voiced Alice, and later Yubel, which was her first major anime role.
 In an interview she said that she would get instructions on how to voice the character based on a brief description and sometimes a picture of the character.
 Before voicing in anime, she was only aware of a few titles such as Dragon Ball Z which her brother liked, and Sailor Moon which her friends liked.
 She said "It's surreal because I took the original role (in Yu-Gi-Oh) because I liked the character and, of course, as an actor you want to work, but it came with this bonus of all these fans.
 It's amazing to be part of such a close-knit excited community."
 She would later voice in Pokémon as well as cartoons such as Winx Club and Chaotic.

 Morris would continue voice acting after moving to Los Angeles.
 In 2011 she got a starring role of Ritsu Tainaka, the drummer and outspoken character in the girl band anime K-On!.
 She voiced the role of Saki Mikajima in the Durarara!! series which aired on Cartoon Network and which had a sequel in 2015.
-In 2012, she voiced Kyubey, the mascot character in the magical girl drama Madoka Magica; she says Kyubey was one of the most controversial anime characters, and made people react strongly.
+In 2012, she voiced Kyubey, the mascot character in the magical girl drama Puella Magi Madoka Magica; she says Kyubey was one of the most controversial anime characters, and made people react strongly.
 In Sword Art Online, released in 2013, she voices Leafa.
 The show was broadcast on the Toonami block of Adult Swim, and ran for two seasons.
 In the romantic comedy Toradora, released in 2014, she voices Taiga Aisaka, the lead heroine who pairs up with a guy in order to court his best friend while he courts Taiga's best friend.
 She liked playing the tsundere personality of Taiga.
 The show was one of the first anime to be dubbed and released by NIS America.
 In 2014, she voiced Sue in Doraemon: Gadget Cat from the Future, the English dub of Doraemon which broadcast on Disney XD.

 In the anime film Oblivion Island: Haruka and the Magic Mirror, she voiced Teo, the co-lead to the title character.
 She also voiced the title character in Patema Inverted, a film where her character discovers a world where everything is upside down and gravity causes her to fall to the ceiling of a room.
 Other anime film roles include Akiko in Time of Eve, Noriko in Welcome to the Space Show, and Natsuki in Psychic School Wars.